-Pamela Ribon’s fourth novel, YOU TAKE IT FROM HERE, will be released this July through Gallery Books.
-Pamela is a TV writer and best-selling novelist (WHY GIRLS ARE WEIRD, WHY MOMS ARE WEIRD, GOING IN CIRCLES).
+Pamela Ribon is a TV writer, screenwriter and best-selling novelist (WHY GIRLS ARE WEIRD, YOU TAKE IT FROM HERE).
 She’s been in comedy rooms for both network and cable television, most notably the Emmy award-winning SAMANTHA WHO?.
 Pamela has adapted her popular novels for both film and television, and developed original series and features for ABC, ABC Family, Sony, Warner Bros., Disney Channel and 20th Century Fox Productions.
 She’s currently writing at Walt Disney Animation Studios on a feature in development, and creating a graphic novel for Oni Press.
 Her comedic memoir NOTES TO BOYS (AND OTHER THINGS I SHOULDN’T SHARE IN PUBLIC) will be released this winter.

 Photo Credit: Jessica Schilling Photography